ExpeditionRPG/expedition/docs/style_guide.md

 ## Why?

-Maintaining consistent style in your quest makes future migrations / improvements / experiences easier to implement and makes common idioms easier to understand for editors and others that see your quest code.
+Maintaining consistent style in your quest makes your life easier when authoring/debugging a quest, and makes it easier for the Expedition team to help you if you run into any issues with quest creation.

 ## Titles